Problem Statement with Aggregate Header Limit for IPv6

 This document describes the problems for path calculation and

-usecases with AHL, the considerations for AHL collection are also
+considerations for IPv6-AHL collection are also included.

 2. Conventions used in this document